Jamaica national football team

-The Jamaica national football team, nicknamed the "Reggae Boyz", represents Jamaica in international football.
+The Jamaica national football team, nicknamed the "Reggae Boyz", represents Jamaica in men's international football.
 The team's first match was against Haiti in 1925.
-The squad is under the supervising body of the Jamaica Football Federation (JFF), which is a member of the Caribbean Football Union (CFU), Confederation of North, Central American and Caribbean Association Football (CONCACAF), and the global jurisdiction of FIFA.
+The squad is under the supervising body of the Jamaica Football Federation, which is a member of FIFA since 1962, a member of CONCACAF since 1963 and also a member of CFU.
 Jamaica's home matches have been played at Independence Park since its opening in 1962.

 Their sole appearance in the FIFA World Cup was in 1998, where the team finished third in its group and failed to advance.
 The team also competed in the Caribbean Cup winning six times.
 Jamaica also competes in the CONCACAF Gold Cup, appearing thirteen times and finishing twice as runners-up to Mexico in 2015 and the United States in 2017.
 They were also invited to the Copa América in 2015 and 2016, being eliminated in the group stage on both occasions.
+Jamaica also qualified for the 2024 Copa América.

 History

 Early history (1893–1962)

 In 1893, Jamaica's first football club, the Kingston Cricket Club, was formed.
-In 1910, the Jamaica Football Federation (JFF) was formed and controlled all of the games; in 1925, Jamaica was invited to play Haiti in a three match series with the team winning all three games 1–0, 2–1, and 3–0.
+In 1910, the Jamaica Football Federation (JFF) was formed and controlled all of the games.
+The first game was played on 22 March 1925, as the opener in a three-game series against Haiti.
+Jamaica won the first game, 2 to 1, followed by victories of 3–0 and 1–0 in the other two.
 In 1926, Jamaica hosted Haiti at Sabina Park and won 6–0.
 At the 1930 Central American Games in Cuba, Jamaica made its first international tournament appearance and lost both games in its group.

 From 1925 to 1962, Jamaica had regular games with teams from Trinidad and Tobago, Haiti, and Cuba, as well as with clubs like the Haitian Racing CH and Violette AC, the British Corinthians, and the Argentinean Tigers.

 In 1952, the Caribbean All-Star team was formed with players from Trinidad, Cuba, Haiti, and Suriname.
 The team played four matches against Jamaica in Sabina Park.
 Jamaica won the second game 2–1 and the fourth 1–0, and the All-Stars won the first game 5–1 and the third 1–0.